Sohail342/E-commerce_Django/README.md

 # [Live](https://4sc-sincere-hawking.circumeo-apps.net/)

-# YouKiddies - E-commerce Website for Small Businesses and Startups
+# Django - E-commerce Website for Small Businesses and Startups

-YouKiddies is an e-commerce platform tailored for small businesses and startups.
+This is an e-commerce platform tailored for small businesses and startups.
 This project was developed to provide a robust and scalable online presence for businesses looking to sell products and manage their inventory dynamically.
 The platform offers a user-friendly interface, both for customers shopping online and for administrators managing products, categories, and orders.

 ## Overview